strimzi/strimzi.github.io/_posts/2022-08-05-hacking-for-cruise-control-ui.md

 After deployment, the [Cruise Control UI](https://github.com/linkedin/cruise-control-ui) application will be accessible via the cruise-control-ui `service`.

-If running the cluster locally with [minikube](https://github.com/kubernetes/minikube), you can port-forward the Cruise Control UI `service` to access it locally:
+If running the cluster locally with [minikube](https://github.com/kubernetes/minikube), you can port-forward the appropriate Cruise Control `service` to access it locally:

 ```
+# METHOD ONE
+kubectl port-forward svc/my-cluster-cruise-control 9090:9090

+# METHOD TWO
 kubectl port-forward svc/cruise-control-ui 9090:9090
 ```